Home Maintenance Checklist(Last Updated On: September 28, 2021)

-- Common appliances – some appliances such as a smoke alarm or a carbon monoxide detector should be checked out on a regular basis.
-This is a fairly simple task since the majority of detectors have a “test” button.
+- Common appliances – some appliances such as a smoke alarm or a carbon monoxide detector should be checked out regularly.
+This is a relatively simple task since the majority of sensors have a “test” button.
 All you have to do is press it and wait for the alarm to sound.
 If it doesn’t, replace the batteries as soon as possible.
-If you get stuck, have a look at out our guidelines for checking your carbon monoxide detector.
+If you get stuck, have a look at our guidelines for checking your carbon monoxide detector.

-- Garage door – every now and then you should check your garage door, or, to be more precise, its auto-reverse feature.
-Start off by testing the photo-electric sensors.
+- Garage door – now and then, you should check your garage door or, to be more precise, its auto-reverse feature.
+Start by testing the photoelectric sensors.
 Place any object in front of them and see whether the door will go back up immediately.
 Then, place a 2×4 on the ground where the door should close.
 The door should reverse as soon as it hits the wood.

-- Water softener – you should check out the water softener on a regular basis and replenish salt when necessary.
+- Water softener – you should check out the water softener regularly and replenish salt when necessary.